kbergmanndean/Discern/README.md

-# Getting Started with Create React App
+# Discern.io Code Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with create-react-app.

 ## Available Scripts